-This post is about the best things to do in Sarajevo Bosnia.
+This post is about the best things to do in Sarajevo, the capital of Bosnia.
 Sarajevo remains my favourite city in Europe and it is one of the most charming and interesting places I know.
-This travel guide to the best things to do in Sarajevo will discuss the history of the city, the best places to visit and a 2 day itinerary.

 Why visit Sarajevo?